 Creating prescriptive and performance specification reports

-Announced in CYPE’s 2020.f update, Open BIM Construction Systems is a tool designed for defining the technical characteristics corresponding to the construction systems that make up the building’s interior system and facade.
+As announced in CYPE’s 2020.f update, Open BIM Construction Systems is a tool designed for defining the technical characteristics corresponding to the construction systems that make up the building envelope and partitioning system.

-Using this tool, we can add more data to the construction elements of the BIM model created in CYPE Architecture, including:
+Using this tool, we can add more data to the construction elements of the BIM model created in CYPE Architecture.
+Such as:

 - General description of the types and properties of the construction elements.

 - Definition of the layers that make up the construction system, indicating the thickness, materials and their properties.